New Jersey Sports Betting Apps Continue to Expand

 The New Jersey market continues to expand.
 The total gambling handle for this August was its largest ever at $668 million.
 Sports betting played a major role in that record month.

 The Garden State currently offers sports betting through 11 retail books.
 This includes the Atlantic City casinos and horse racing tracks such as the Meadowlands and Monmouth Park.
+Notice, that Zensports app is not on this list.

 There are currently 18 different apps available to bet on sports through a mobile device.
 Plans are in the works to add even more apps in the coming weeks and months.